yorklyb/L-PR/README.md

 ![ezgif-5-417764747f](https://github.com/yorklyb/LiDAR-SFM/assets/58899542/264ba542-7c4e-4f93-b0d3-6430ed96a920)<br>

 # Evaluation in a Degraded Scene
-* While the quality of instance reconstruction indirectly reflects the localization accuracy, we also directly compare the localization accuracy of different methods.
-The following figure shows the setup.
-The ground truth trajectory is given by an OptiTrack Motion Capture (MoCap) system. <br>
 <img width="600" height="300" src="https://github.com/yorklyb/LiDAR-SFM/assets/58899542/640dec4f-64a6-4136-966c-483df4a9412b"/> <br>

 *  This video (×24) shows the mapping procedure of [Traj_LO](https://github.com/kevin2431/Traj-LO).  <br>